The P.E.O. Sisterhood was founded January 21, 1869, by seven young women students

 was elected the first state president.

-Today, Arizona State Chapter has 142 chapters and over 5,254 members.
+Today, Arizona State Chapter has 133 chapters and nearly 5,000 members.